victorrentea/live-coding/README.md

 **Note**: After it stabilizes, I plan to contribute this quickfix to IntelliJ IDEA Community to make it available for all Java developers out there.

 ## Next features/bugfixes:
+- Chapter title to be shared with all IJ instances - button autoupdated
+- Chapter title to be displayed on top only when no IJ is visible
+- Click on Chapter stay on top to open edit screen.
+-
 - TODO broadcast an event so if many windows are open, the chapter name remains in sync + persist it to DB
 - Detect (ideally UN-SET) "rearrange code" checkbox in commit dialog.
 - Separate cognitive complexity rendering from visual extract aids inspections.